Heights council discusses city’s plans for 2024 total eclipse

-HARKER HEIGHTS — City Council members have started the process of planning what Harker Heights will do to celebrate next year’s total solar eclipse.
+It’s a little more than a year away, but Harker Heights officials are already planning potential events for next April’s total solar eclipse, which will be visible over the local area.

-Harker Heights is one of several Central Texas cities that will be in the eclipse’s path of totality on April 8, 2024, and the city will experience total darkness for a little over 4 minutes as the moon moves between the earth and the sun a little after 1:30 p.m.
+Harker Heights is one of several Central Texas cities that will be in the eclipse shadow’s path on April 8, 2024, and the city will experience total darkness for a little over 4 minutes as the moon moves between the earth the sun, a little after 1:30 p.m.

-A handful of Texas cities between Del Rio and Dallas will be directly in the path of the eclipse as its shadow moves across the earth.
+Texas cities in a 70-mile-wide swath between Del Rio and Dallas will be directly in the path of the eclipse as its shadow moves across the earth.
 All of Bell, Coryell and McLennan counties are in line for the total eclipse.

 During a workshop session Tuesday, the council heard a presentation from Chamber of Commerce President and CEO Gina Pence about possible activities the city could offer to bring tourism into the city for the celestial event.